nishantg98/email/README.md

 - 🔒 Secure email authentication
 - 📊 Progress tracking and success/failure reporting
 - 🎯 Professional email template for DevOps Engineer positions
+- 🔁 Automatic retry (up to 3 attempts) on transient network/connection errors
+- 🧑‍💼 Optional HR Name / Company fields to personalize the greeting
+- 📬 Web UI supports sending to a single recipient or a batch (up to 25 at once)
+- 🗂️ Every send attempt (success or failure) is logged to `sent_applications.csv` for later review

 ## 🚀 Quick Start